carsonnleee/mist4610gp2/README.md

 ---

 ## Final Thoughts
-This project connects public policy, health economics, and data analytics.
+- This project connects public policy, health economics, and data analytics.
 By analyzing Medicaid drug spending, we gain a clearer understanding of the drivers behind one of the U.S.’s largest healthcare programs.
+- High-volume drugs are not the primary drivers of Medicaid spending.
+Even the most frequently prescribed medications contribute only a small share to total reimbursement, indicating that broad utilization does not equate to high cost
+- Medicaid spending is disproportionately driven by a small group of high-cost specialty drugs.
+These medications have extremely high cost per prescription often millions, creating a far greater budget impact than widely used generics, despite their lower prescription volume
+- Together, the analyses show that Medicaid expenditures are shaped far more by the cost intensity of specific specialty drugs than by sheer prescription volume.
+Understanding this imbalance is essential for evaluating budget pressures and guiding policy decisions around drug pricing and access

 ---